soulkun/ECE5960-Fast-Robots/category/lab5.md

 **[Video Demo](https://youtu.be/a3DRbuL6jvU)**

 ## 6. Move in a fairly straight line
-I put my car on the ground, measured approximately 2.520 meters distances, then powered both motors using analogWrite(100) and it moves in a pretty straight line.
+I put my car on the ground, measured approximately 2.520 meters distances, then powered both motors using analogWrite(100) without a calibration factor and it moves in a pretty straight line.
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/5/15.jpg)
 **[Video Demo](https://youtu.be/f-y56RQ5n1M)**
 {% highlight c linenos %}